Environment

 1. Organism:

-Organism is the basic and smallest unit to study in ecology.
-Organism means any individual living being/thing, whether of plant or animal.
-Thus, any living structure (plant, animal, bacterium or fungus) capable of growth and reproduction is called organism.
+The organism is the basic and smallest unit to study in ecology.
+Organism means any individual living being/thing, whether plant or animal.
+Thus, any living structure (plant, animal, bacterium, or fungus) capable of growth and reproduction is called an organism.

 2. Population

 The term population, originally coined to denote a group of people, is broadened to include groups of individuals of any kind of organism.
-Hence population is a group of individuals of a plant or animal species in habiting in a given area.
+Hence, a population is a group of individuals of a plant or animal species inhabiting a given area.
 For example all individuals of roses in a area, all individuals of elephants in a area etc.

 3. Community: